rekmus/silgy/README.md

 Your app logic is in silgy_app.cpp and app_process_req() is your main, called with every browser request.

-This is a tad extended Hello World example:
+This is a tad extended Hello World example to demonstrate query string handling:
 ```
 int app_process_req(int ci)
 {